oschildt/PhpDoxy/README.md

 1. Put the script to the directory of your application.
 Ensure that the including of the *vendor/autoload.php* is valid.
-2. Put the configuration file *phpdoxy_config.xml* to the directory of your application and specify there the source directory with your code to be documentated and the target directory for the generated documentation.
+2. Put the configuration file *phpdoxy_config.xml* to the directory of your application and specify there the source directory with your code to be documented and the target directory for the generated documentation.
 3. Run the *generate.php* from your browser.

 #### Command Line